 Establish a list of questions for potential pediatricians.

 Start interviewing for childcare providers, if applicable.

-Discuss with partner how long you will be staying home with baby.
+Discuss with a partner how long you will be staying home with the baby.